kcotugno/libhamdata/README.md

 # Building

 ## Windows
 To build on Windows you must install cmake version 3.6 or greater.
-Open a MSVC command prompt, and navigate to the project folder, and run the following commands:
+You will also probably need to download the SQLite amalgamation file and place them in the source folder so they can be built.
+Now, open a MSVC command prompt, and navigate to the project folder, and run the following commands:
 ```
 mkdir build